thebigbone/quit/README.md

 >   - 1+2,4
 >   - 3*8,24
 >   - 2-1,1
-> - quit -f /your-file/path/problems.csv -s ""
+> - quit -f /your-file/path/problems.csv
-> - -f specifies file path and -s will shuffle the contents.
-More flags will be added.
+> - -f specifies file path.
+It will shuffle the questions by default.